ashwinluke/project-setup/README.md

 **Note:**

 if you get "this node is not a swarm manager.
-Use "docker swarm init" or "docker swarm join" to connect this node to swarm and try again" error, please execute "docker swarm init".
+Use "docker swarm init" or "docker swarm join" to connect this node to swarm and try again" error, please execute "**docker swarm init**".
 This script will download the image automatically from the docker hug and start the services for us.

-Topics should be created to start the application kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic PublishProject
+Topics should be created to start the application

+**kafka-topics --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic PublishProject**